-Fine & Performing Arts

-RHS Graduation Requirements: .50 credit State Graduation Requirements: .50 credit

-Note: Participation in music courses may result in participating in activities during the school day which will cause students to miss class time in other subjects.
+Introduction to Robotics, a S.T.E.M. course, is designed to allow an opportunity to merge code and machine.
+No prior experience is necessary.
+Daily opportunities are presented to develop creativity, problem solving, logical thinking, iterative process, and collaboration.
+Foundational concepts will include the impact of robots on society, machine learning and AI, and issuing commands to a robot..
+All topics are assessed through authentic performance assessment tasks that address department competencies and adhere to current industry standards.
+Fine & Performing Arts RHS graduation requirement: .50 credit State graduation requirement: .50 credit Note: Participation in music courses may result in participating in activities during the school day which will cause students to miss class time in other subjects.
 The students are responsible for all work missed as a result of these related activities.
 All music courses meet the graduation requirements for Fine and Performing Arts.

-Art I

-.50 credit/1 semester Grades 9-12
+Art I .50 credit/1 semester Grades 9-12

 This course explores various forms of two and three dimensional art in a wide variety of art materials, processes, and styles.
 You will draw, paint, and create sculptural objects that are your own personal expression.
 This course is designed for students of all abilities and fulfills the basic art requirement.
 Come discover yourself and have fun doing so.

-Drawing I

-.50 credit/1 semester Grades 9-12
+Drawing I Recommendation: Art I or teacher permission .50 credit/1 semester Grades 9-12

 When you ask any high school student what art skills that they would like to improve on, most will say that they'd like to draw better.
 This course is designed to do just that.
 You will be taught to gesture, sketch, add interest and expression to your lines, draw accurate proportions, shade, and develop interesting compositions.
 There will be observational drawing as well as cartooning.

-Drawing II

-Recommendation:: Drawing I and Art I

-.50 credit/1 semester
+Drawing II Prerequisite: Drawing I .50 credit/1 semester Grades 9-12

-Grades 9-12

 Drawing II is for students that want to go beyond drawing basics and create drawings that are designed to impress.
 You'll experiment more with texture, pattern, and creating life like shading to jump your work from the page.
 Your work will have a finished quality that can only come with time and attention.
 You'll also have a chance to design your own project.
 Drawing II will immediately follow Drawing I in your schedule so that you can continue your growth as an artist.

 Painting I

-Recommendation:: Art I or permission from instructor
+Recommendation:: Art I or teacher permission

-.50 credit/1 semester
+.50 credit/1 semester Grades 9-12

-Grades 9-12

 Students taking painting will use a variety of painting media including acrylics, watercolor, and pastel.
 You will work on still life, portraits, and landscape painting.
 You will learn how to mix colors, create accurate values and color harmony, apply paint, and set up dynamic compositions.
-Painting II Recommendation: Art I and Painting I .50 credit/1 semester Grades 9-12
+Painting II Prerequisite: Painting I .50 credit/1 semester Grades 9-12